 Meet Our Board Members

-Dr. Jewel Bronaugh was appointed on April 2018, by the Governor Ralph Northam as the 16th Commissioner of the Virginia Department of Agriculture and Consumer Services.
-Most recently, Dr. Bronaugh served as the Executive Director of the Center of Agricultural Research, Engagement and Outreach (CAREO) at Virginia State University.
+Brad Copenhaver was appointed on May 21, 2021, by Governor Ralph Northam as the 17th Commissioner of the Virginia Department of Agriculture and Consumer Services.
+Most recently, Mr. Copenhaver served the last 3 years as the Deputy Secretary of Agriculture and Forestry.

 JAY W COLSTON II